darxtarr/seed-codex/README.md

 | 08_coherence_map.txt | shows how all parts interrelate |
 | 09_afterword.txt | closing note to any future reader |

-All text is MIT-licensed and intentionally lightweight—readable offline or by simple tools.
+All text is intentionally lightweight—readable offline or by simple tools.

 ## Reading